What is 1.3932 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 13932 and 10000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 13932 are: 1 2 3 4 6 9 12 18 27 36 43 54 81 86 108 129 162 172 258 324 387 516 774 1161 1548 2322 3483 4644 6966 13932